 It may not seem like it, but the methods you use to store tires play a vital role in ensuring your business is mitigating risks.
-If the storage space isn't set up correctly, or if your sprinkler system isn't adequate for the type of storage system you use, your business could suffer a tire fire.
+If the storage space isn't set up correctly, or if your sprinkler system isn't adequate for the type of storage configuration in place, your business could suffer major damages should a tire fire occur.
 Improper tire storage could also lead to injuries.